-The goal of this document is to describe a methodology for determining what effect on risk a missing security control will have
+The goal of this document is to describe a methodology for determining what effect on the likelihood component of risk a missing security control will have

 Meaning of the likelihood indicators

-The likelihood indicator for a given security control is the likelihood that the service will be exploited in a calendar year due to the absence of the security control.
+The likelihood indicator for a given security control is the likelihood that a vulnerability in the service will be exploited in a calendar year due to the absence of the security control.

-The indicators use the Standard levels reference and mean
+The indicators use the Standard levels reference and can be translated as:

 Determining the likelihood indicator for a security control